Have you ever wondered how Santa Claus chooses his reindeer? And why reindeer? And how you can experience a magical reindeer ride yourself?

 Your Own Magical Reindeer Ride

 With 200,000 reindeer spread across Finnish Lapland, it’s not uncommon to come across them, both in wild and not-so-wild locations.
 Virtually every Lapland destination has reindeer farms and reindeer herders who offer their services and stories.

 Here are a few ways you can experience reindeer magic in Lapland:

 Because the Arctic is not the most friendly environment on Earth, reindeer must grow big and strong.
 Santa Claus works with Finnish and Sámi reindeer herders to single out the top specimens and draft them into his special Christmas herd.
 Males are usually bigger and faster than females, sometimes weighing up to 180 kg!
 But what does Santa look for in a reindeer?
 He wants them strong, with long bodies and big feet.
 Big feet means more speed.
 And big noses!
 The bigger the better, because big nostrils allow for more air, which usually means a more fit animal.

 One way Santa spies potential recruits is by visiting reindeer races, a popular Lapland tradition.
-He loves to spend a sunny day watching the fastest reindeer in Lapland speed down the track, across frozen Lake Inari or even through the streets of downtown Rovaniemi.
+He loves to spend a sunny day watching the fastest reindeer in Lapland speed down the track, across frozen lakes or even through city streets.
 The fastest reindeer can run at speeds over 16 meters/second!
 (Almost 36 mph.)

 Ready to meet Santa and his antlered associates in person?
 Begin planning your next antlered adventure!